jsialar/varpepdb/README.md

 ## Overview
-varpepdb is a python package for generating a fasta database of genetically variant peptides for peptide spectrum matching after data acquisition by LC/MS. It takes in a list of amino acid substitutions for a protein sequence and generates all possible variant peptides after enzymatic cleaving.
+varpepdb is a python package for generating a fasta database of genetically variant peptides for database searching after data acquisition by LC/MS. It takes in a list of amino acid substitutions for a protein sequence and generates all possible variant peptides after enzymatic cleaving.
 It allows for multiple digestion enzymes and up to 1 miscleavage.
 It also takes into account the effect of amino acid substitutions on enzyme cleavage.

 ## Installation
 Requires: